 …not bad for a pay day, huh?

-You can find how much you would earn as a teacher, cook, accountant, driver or any other profession here average salary Germany.
+You can find out how much you would earn as a teacher, cook, accountant, driver or any other profession by checking out the average salary in Germany.

-Let me also tell you that if you come to work here in Germany as a scientist and you are earning over 50K, you can obtain the EU blue card which will enable you to stay here for a much longer period than the normal travel visa.
+Let me also tell you that if you come to work here in Germany and you obtain the EU blue card, you can stay for a much longer period than if you were using the normal travel visa.

 2. You will get respected by speaking a language people think is difficult (but it’s not!)

-If you think German is hard, it’s probably because you saw an endless parade of long words, these guys: ö, ü, ä, and a funny character that looks like it was borrowed from the Greek alphabet (ß).
+If you think German is hard, it’s probably because you probably came across an endless parade of long German words, German umlauts: ö, ü, ä or a funny character that looks like it was borrowed from the Greek alphabet (ß).

-Moving on, the German that you need to get along with daily conversations is not hard at all, actually.
+In reality, however, the German that you need to get along with daily conversations is not hard at all.

 |the father||der Vater|